 Philadelphia Traumatic Brain Injury Attorney

-Out of every possible injury, a traumatic brain injury (TBI) can be one of the most catastrophic for both the victim and their family.
+Out of every possible injury, a traumatic brain injury (TBI) can is one of the most catastrophic for both the victims and their family of loved ones.

-Contact Rosenbaum & Associates today to get started with a free case evaluation.
+Contact Rosenbaum Injury Law today to get started with a free case evaluation or call us at (215)-569-0200, especially for your brain injury lawsuits.

-With more than 25 years of experience in personal injury law and medical malpractice, we have a significant background in helping brain injury victims resolve their cases favorably.
+With more than 50 years of experience in personal injury law and medical malpractice, we have a significant background in helping brain injury victims resolve their cases favorably.
+Our team has also achieved multiple medical malpractice and jury verdicts ranging from $500,000 to $6,000,000.

 Meet Lead Attorney Jeff Rosenbaum